-Hyde: LeadCrunch finds high-precision B2B leads using Artificial Intelligence (AI).
+Hyde: LeadCrunch finds high-precision B2B leads using Artificial Intelligence (AI) marketing solutions.
 It enables you to repeat your past successes by finding new customers that are just like your best customers.
 Getting high-quality sales leads is a big problem in the B2B business world.
 Finding them is often the hardest part of the process.
 LeadCrunch makes it easy to find the right businesses to target.

 AJ: With that in mind, just how does LeadCrunch work?